momentohq/public-dev-docs/docs/manage/pricing.md

 ---
 sidebar_position: 3
 title: Pricing
-description: Explore the simplicity of the pricing model for Momento Serverless Cache
+description: Explore the simplicity of the pricing model and free-tier information for Momento Serverless Cache
 ---

-# Momento Serverless Cache Pricing
+# Momento Serverless Cache pricing and free-tier
 Serverless is about simplicity in every dimension, including pricing!
 Momento Serverless Cache costs $0.15/GB transferred.
 That's it!

-Your first 50 GB are free each month—and you don't even need a credit card to get started.
+Your first 50 GB transferred each month are free.
+You don't need a credit card to get started.

 Momento Serverless Cache has no hidden charges.
 You don’t have to pay for storage, replication, or instances.
-We literally only charge you for data transferred in/out of Momento Serverless Cache.
+We literally only charge you for data transferred in/out of Momento Serverless Cache service.
 Everything else is included.
 Sign up with confidence and create something wonderful.

 We’ve included some sample pricing exercises below to help you estimate.
 If you need further assistance (or just can’t believe it), drop a message in our [Discord](https://discord.gg/Z7FSXB89), and we’ll get it sorted out.
 Take the Momento Serverless Cache challenge: see how much you can save!